 System Structure involves the underlying structures, rules, or mechanisms that shape the patterns we observe.
 These include physical structures, policies, resource flows, feedback loops, and incentives that influence behavior within the system.
 Furthermore, they explain why patterns emerge.
 By changing these structural elements, we can alter patterns and achieve different outcomes.

 In software systems, System Structure is like the foundation and framework that shape how everything works together.
 It includes things like the architecture, data flow, APIs, and security rules that keep the system running smoothly.
-It also involves feedback loops, like error logs, performance tracking, and user analytics, that help teams understand what’s working and what’s not.
+It also involves feedback loops, like error logs, performance tracking, and user analytics, that help teams understand what’s working and what’s no

 The deepest layer, Mental Models, consists of the beliefs, assumptions, and values that inform the structures within a system.
 These mental models shape how individuals and organizations perceive problems and make decisions, influencing the design of policies and structures.
 Addressing issues at this level involves challenging and shifting these assumptions and values, which can lead to fundamental changes in the system.